NLaff/lafferty.co-v2/content/reviews/plausible.md

 It's really a minimal cost and it supports the two developers.
 Because they're not backed by a mega corporation they need to charge, which is totally understandable.

-Even if you have 2 million pages views a month, Plausible only costs $69/month.
+Even if you have 2 million page views a month, Plausible only costs $69/month.

 ![Plausible Price](/uploads/plausible_pricing.png)